Skip to Content

 How Much Do Drinks Cost on Cruise Ships?
 Menus and Comparisons

-Below are examples from the largest cruise lines by passenger numbers.
+Below are examples from some of the largest cruise lines

 As you can see the prices do vary although not very dramatically.